Arachni/arachni-reactor/README.md

 ## License

-Arachni::Reactor is provided under the 3-clause BSD license.<br/>
+Arachni::Reactor is provided under the 3-clause BSD license.
-See the [LICENSE](file.LICENSE.html) file for more information.
+See the [LICENSE](https://github.com/Arachni/arachni-reactor/blob/master/LICENSE.md) file for more information.